-(Early in the survey)
+Early in the survey...

-"We live in the greatest country on earth and to my knowledge we have more opportunities than anyone else to succeed, so I feel the taxes are deserving to the government."-Carlos S., N.M.
+"We live in the greatest country on earth and to my knowledge we have more opportunities than anyone else to succeed, so I feel the taxes are deserving to the government."-Male respondent, automotive repair, N.M.